fossasia/susi.ai/android.rst

    </div>

-How to use Robotic Arm controller in the Android app
+How to use Robotic Arm Controller in the Android App
 ====================================================
 .. raw:: html